CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

             "blocks": [{
                 "type": "html",
                 "content": "<p>Example content</p>"
+            }, {
+                "type": "button",
+                "label": "click here"
             }]
         }
     }
 }
 ````

-Normally, the JSON messages that are read from the outbox queue contain
+MailerQ reads JSON objects from the RabbitMQ "outbox" queue.
+These JSON
+objects hold properties like "envelope", "recipient" and "mime", where the
-a "mime" property that holds a string value .
-However, you can also assign a
+"mime" property is normally set to a string holding the full message source
+in MIME format.
+However, you can also assign a nested JSON object to this
-nested JSON object, as we did in the example above.
-This nested object
+"mime" property (see above example).
+This nested object is processed by
-is processed by the ResponsiveEmail engine inside MailerQ, and transformed
+MailerQ, and transformed into a MIME message.
-into the actual MIME message that gets delivered.

 There are many nested properties that are supported by the algorithm,
 which are all documented on the [ResponsiveEmail.com website](https://www.responsiveemail.com/support/json/introduction).
+Note that the properties that are described as top-level properties
+on the responsiveemail.com website, are (of course) nested properties inside
+the "mime" property of the object that is processed by MailerQ.

+## Writing your own HTML code

-The algorithm is embedded in the MailerQ process that runs on your server, and
+The ResponsiveEmail algorithm reads in a JSON object in which the texts,
-although we sometimes call it the "ResponsiveEmail.com" algorithm, MailerQ does
-not connect to this online service.
-It runs completely on your own servers.

-## Regular emails

-The ResponsiveEmail module can also be used to create regular (non-responsive)
+buttons and images are defined, and generates the HTML and MIME
-emails based on JSON input.
-If you do not want to create MIME strings yourself
+content based on that input.
+This means that you do not have to write the
-(which we understand, generating MIME strings can be complex), you can feed
+message source (HTML, CSS and MIME) yourself, or worry about the tricks
+to make your message compatible with all the various email clients.

+However, if you do want to take care of the HTML yourself, you can also use
+the ResponsiveEmail algorithm for just the HTML-to-MIME conversion.
+You
+can also specify the header properties (from and to addresses, subject line)
-MailerQ with all the properties of your email, and let MailerQ take care of
+and the HTML and text source of your message, and rely on MailerQ to turn
-generating the MIME.
+this into a valid MIME message:

 ````
 {